How to Transfer PC Files to Mainstream Cloud with Ease?

-The desktop app of CBackup can be downloaded to enjoy the 10GB free cloud storage space, or you could upgrade to CBackup Basic to get 1000GB cloud space ($2.99/month), which is totally enough to backup all your vital PC files.
+The desktop app of CBackup can be downloaded to enjoy the 10GB free cloud storage space, or you could upgrade to CBackup Basic to get 1 TB cloud space ($4.99/month), which is totally enough to backup all your vital PC files.
 Let's see how to backup files to CBackup Cloud with CBackup.

 1. Download and install the CBackup desktop app for free.

 4. Click on the Backup tab and click on the Backup PC to CBackup Cloud button.

 5. Select the PC files that you want to backup to CBackup Cloud in the Source section.
 The CBackup Cloud will be automatically selected, After confirming, click Start Backup.

 Bonus Tip: Backup your cloud files in case of loss

 Though cloud storage is regarded as a safe place for data, you are also suggested to backup your files in cloud.
 If you store your important files on only one cloud storage, chances are that you may lose your data for any unexpected things.
 To save your effort and local storage space, you are recommended to do cloud to cloud backup with CBackup.

 Besides, the desktop app can help you backup files between cloud storage directly with flexible backup settings like Scheduled Backup and File Filter.
 It supports multiple cloud storage like OneDrive, Dropbox, OneDrive, etc. Now, add your cloud storage accounts on its platform to backup files from cloud to cloud easily and quickly.

-1. Just go to the main page of CBackup, and sign in your account.
+1. Just go to CBackup desktop app, and sign in your account.

 2. Click “Add Clouds” under “My Storage” tab, select your clouds, and click “Add”.
 Then grant authority to CBackup and allow CBackup to access your cloud files.